View Important Policies and System Requirements for this course.

 - Course Wrap-up: Summary of what was covered.
 Sustainability and engineering ethics.

-How to Earn your CEUs/PDHs and Receive Your Certificate of Completion
+How to Earn your PDHs and Receive Your Certificate of Completion

-To receive your certificate of completion, you will need to complete a short on-line post-test and receive a passing score of 70% or higher within 1 year of purchasing the course.
+To receive your certificate of completion, you will need to complete a post-test and receive a passing score of 70% or higher within 1 year of purchasing the course.